White-bellied sea eagle: Feeding

 The white-bellied sea eagle is an opportunistic carnivore and consumes a wide variety of animal prey, including carrion.
 It often catches a fish by flying low over the water and grasping it in its talons.
 It prepares for the strike by holding its feet far forward (almost under its chin) and then strikes backward while simultaneously beating its wings to lift upwards.
 Generally only one foot is used to seize prey.
 The white-bellied sea eagle may also dive at a 45-degree angle from its perch and briefly submerge to catch fish near the water surface.
 While hunting over water on sunny days, it often flies directly into the sun or at right angles to it, seemingly to avoid casting shadows over the water and hence alerting potential prey.

-Main fish prey is usually catfish and Barramundi. and the eagles frequently hunt both small and large specimens, which can exceed 50 cm.
+Main fish prey is usually catfish and barramundi. and the eagles frequently hunt both small and large specimens, which can exceed 50 cm.
 Other important fish prey includes needlefish and wrasses.
+Along with osprey, white-bellied sea-eagles sometimes take fish that are toxic, including some porcupinefish and Tetraodontidae fish.

-Reptilian prey include Northern snake-necked turtles (Macrochelodina rugosa), Arafura File Snakes (Acrochordus arafura), and various sea snakes.
-Turtles are especially important and the eagles can prey upon turtles of various ages and sizes, up to large adult Murray Turtles (Emydura macquarii).
+Reptilian prey include northern snake-necked turtles (Macrochelodina rugosa), Arafura file snakes (Acrochordus arafura), and various sea snakes.
+Turtles are especially important and the eagles can prey upon turtles of various ages and sizes, up to large adult Murray turtles (Emydura macquarii).
 In one case, the fish eagle attempted to prey on an adult Asian water monitor (Varanus salvator).
 The eagle attacked the 1.5m long lizard and delivered a fatal injury, though it couldn't carry it due to the lizard's weight.

-They frequently take waterbirds, such as little penguins, Eurasian coots, and shearwaters.
-Mammals such as flying foxes are occasionally taken.
+They frequently take waterfowl and seabirds, such as little penguins, Eurasian coots, and shearwaters.
+It is a skilled hunter and will attack seabirds up to the size of a gull, cormorant, gannet, and waterfowl up to the size of magpie goose (Anseranas semipalmata).
+Aquatic mammals such as platypus (Ornithorhynchus anatinus) and rakalis (Hydromys chrysogaster) are occasionally taken, as well as land mammals such as rabbits and flying foxes.
 In the Bismarck Archipelago, it has been reported feeding on domestic dogs, cats, and two species of possum, the northern common cuscus and common spotted cuscus.
-It is a skilled hunter, and will attack prey up to the size of a swan.
-They also feed on carrion such as dead sheep, birds and fish found along the waterline, as well as raiding fishing nets and following cane harvesters.
+They also feed on carrion such as dead sheep, birds, and fish found along the waterline, as well as raiding fishing nets and following cane harvesters.